|Scientific Name||Penstemon whippleanus||USDA PLANTS Symbol||PEWH|

 References: "The Alpine Flora of the Rocky Mountains" by Richard W. Scott, "Flora of Colorado" by Jennifer Ackerfield and American Southwest.

-Notes: To view a white version of P. whippleanus click here.
+Notes: To view the purple version of P. whippleanus click here.

 |BONAP Distribution Map